 We wanted to experience our tasting outside and enjoy the beautiful grounds that feature a view of the Grand Traverse Bay.

 The meat, cheese and popcorn selections were perfectly paired and just writing about them makes me wish I was there.
 My favorite wine from this tasting is named Celebrate which is a blend of Riesling, Chardonnay and Gamay–a semi sweet champagne.
 The semi-sweet popcorn accompaniment was extra tasty with this wine.
-And for the first time ever, I purchased a bottle form a tasting to take home with me.
+And for the first time ever, I purchased a bottle from a tasting to take home with me.

 While enjoying the scenic patio, we learned that it is dog friendly.
 Yet another reason to celebrate this winery and visit again with Gucci & Tucker in tow.
 Before leaving, we browsed the cute gifts and my parents purchased some beautiful dishes to add to their collection.
 This winery was a charming experience all around.